 Water samples were collected as per standard practice.
 The Mine effluent samples were collected and analysed for four parameters on fortnightly basis.
-Thereafter the samples were preserved and analysed at the Environmental Laboratory of CMPDI.
+Effluent samples were also analysed for 27 parameters on half-yearly basis.
+The Ground and Surface water samples were collected and analyzed for 25 and 17 parameters respectively, on quarterly basis.
+Thereafter the samples were preserved and analysed at the Environmental Laboratory at CMPDI (HQ), Ranchi.